PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

+# PoC Software Pool 2023 - Day 03 - REST API

+**Day purposes**

+✔️ Discover the basics of the framwork Nestjs.

+✔️ Learn the concept of reverse control.

+✔️ Learn the advanced concepts in the backend developpment (serialization, constraint validation...).

+✔️ Learn how to create an authentication system.

 ## Introduction 📻

 Pshhh !
 Pshhh ! (sound of talky walky)

 *You pick up the walky talky*

-Hello solider !
+Hello soldier !
 As I can see, you choose the royal way today.
 This is great because I need you.

 We need to build a new war robot, it's name is "the destroyer 300".

+## Step 0 - Setup the robot 🔧

+To create our robot, it's mandatory to setup our tools.
+Go to the [SETUP.md](./SETUP.md) file and follow the steps.

 ## Step 1 - Hello world 👋

-First of all, we need to start the app.
+First of all, we need to restructure and start the app.

-To do that, you need to create a new **module** app.
+To do that, you need to create a new **module app**.
 In the **src/app** folder.

+The **principal concept** used by nestjs is the **inversion control**.
+This consists in **allowing the application** to **handle class injections**.
+The purpose of a module is both to **compartmentalize the application** in different functionalities, but also to **define that where are the classes that we need to inject in our module**.

 I recommend you to use the **cli** provided with **nest** with the command